beliven-it/tssh/README.md

 # by root value.
 admin_role: "<YOUR PRIVILEGED ROLE IDENTIFIER>"

-# The privileged user.
-Usually is root
-admin_user: "root"

 # TSSH Easily allow to login or logout into the cluster.
 # compile the following values for handle login actions.
 teleport_proxy: "teleport.domain.com"